imhta/rails_6_devise_example/README.md

 It is an example app and a basic template for devise auth in rails 6 with omni github auth.

 ## Build with
-- Rails on rails
+- Ruby on Rails
-- Bootstrap with webpack
+- Bootstrap with Webpack
 - Github OAuth

 ## Get Started
-### Requirement
+### Requirements
 - Ruby 2.6
 - Rails 6
 - Foreman gem